RebeccaSY/Turtle-Dinner/README.md

 **Spawner:**
 The spawner randomly initiate items within the range of player's orbit.

+**Light changes:**
+Create a game object for the audio manager, use Awake() method, find all existing audio manager objects and destroy the excess ones to achieve continuous looping of the music.

 **Background Music:**
 Create a game object for the audio manager, use Awake() method, find all existing audio manager objects and destroy the excess ones to achieve continuous looping of the music.